domaframework/doma/docs/query/insert.rst

 Version numbers
 ----------------

-If value that explicitly set is over 0 then use the value if :doc:`../entity` has property that is annotated  with ``@Version`.
+If :doc:`../entity` has property that is annotated  with ``@Version`, if the property is explicitly set over 0 then use the value.

-If the value is not set or is less than 0 the value is set 1 automatically.
+If the value is not set or is less than 0 then the value is set 1 automatically.

 Control insertion target property
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~